 However, advertising and PR work best together in an integrated marketing strategy.
 Paid ads can amplify earned coverage and drive traffic to high-value media placements.
 Outreach campaigns also benefit from content promotion and sponsorship.
 Balancing public relations with other forms of marketing and communications helps maximize reach and impact.

-Critical Components of PR Outreach
+Critical Components of Pitching the Media

 Component | Description | Tactics | Goals |